 - Community of 100,000 or more: Any community with a population of 100,000 or more.

-The nomination period for the 2018 contest is open now.
-Submit your nomination today!
+The nomination period for the 2018 contest has closed.

 Winners of the 2018 contest will be announced Monday, August 27, 2018 at the CPWA Luncheon held in conjunction with the 2018 Public Works Expo (PWX) in Kansas City, MO and in APWA publications.
 Additionally, a designated representative of the public agency or municipality will be presented a plaque at the municipal event of their choice (usually a town council meeting).